shashanksub42/CIFAR10-ResNet/README.md

  ## Training

 The model, as well as the training and validation data were moved to the GPU for faster training.
-I trained the model on a 2.8GHz Intel Core i7-7700HQ CPU for 10 epochs, and each epoch took approximately 45 mins to complete.
-That made the entire training time on the CPU about 7 hours.
-On the other hand, each epoch on a 4GB NVIDIA GeForce GTX 1050 Ti GPU took only around 2 minutes, thus keeping the overall training time less than 20 minutes (for 20 epochs).
-However, this was just to check the training time and compare the CPU to the GPU.
-The final model is trained for 20 epochs.
+I trained the model on a 2.8GHz Intel Core i7-7700HQ CPU and on a 4GB NVIDIA GeForce GTX 1050 Ti GPU.

+- CPU training time = approximately 7.5 hours for 10 epochs
+- GPU training time = approximately 20 minutes for 10 epochs

+Final model is trained for 20 epochs, in order to obtain a stable validation accuracy.

 ## Validation metrics